froggyos/froggyos.github.io/versions/1.9/README.md

 - If a language file does not meet requirements (valid name declaration, correct file length), it will be invalid and unable to be used.
 - The **name declaration** must be the first line of the file, and must be in the format `{{{LANGNAME_!!!_[language name]}}}`.
 For example, the name declaration for the `eng` file is `{{{LANGNAME_!!!_English}}}`.
 - If the default language is invalid, froggyOS will automatically revert to the `lbh` language file.
-- If a supposedly translated text results in `!!!TRANSLATION MISMATCH!!!`, this means that you ROYALLY screwed something up.
-Please email what you did to `froggyos.royal.screw.up@gmail.com` so I can replicate it.
+- If a supposedly translated text results in `Index Missing!`, this means that you ROYALLY screwed something up.
+This can only happen if you edit the `TRANSLATION_MAP` file.
+If you manage to trigger this error without editing this file through the dev console, please email what you did to `froggyos.royal.screw.up@gmail.com` so I can replicate it.
+This type of error will also screw up other translations, it is very noticiable.

 ## Command Help
 ### formattime